dojo/docs/dojox/form/MultiComboBox.rst

 .. contents::
    :depth: 2

-This widget is an extension to `<dijit/form/ComboBox> ComboBox`_ to allow "tag" style input using a datastore.
+This widget is an extension to `ComboBox <dijit/form/ComboBox>`_ to allow "tag" style input using a datastore.

 ============
 Introduction